pjgossamer/pjgossamer.github.io/README.md

 # pjgossamer.github.io
 Official Website

+## Notice 07/16/2020

+Project Gossamer's official page is moving from pjgossamer.github.io to Wix.
+More information from the blog (*todo: Add Blog*)

 ## Interested in joining?

 We're accepting people to join the Project Gossamer team!
 Be apart of something great!